esteves67/whatsupgenius/README.md

 rails s
 ```

-Then, you have to start Ngrok
+Then, you have to start Ngrok in another terminal tab:
 ```bash
 path/to/ngrock http 3000
 ```